Claim a Convict

 Biographies

-On the 4th of February 1851, London's morning newspaper reported: "The Cornwall, hired convict ship ... arrived opposite the Royal Arsenal ... (at Woolwich) to take on convicts bound for Van Diemen's Land ...
-(VDL,) and will call at Gibraltar to take on a number of convicts to the same destination." ("The Navy-Appointments," Morning Chronicle, London, 4 Feb.
+On the 4th of February 1851, London's morning newspaper reported: “The Cornwall, ... arrived opposite the Royal Arsenal ... (at Woolwich) to take on convicts bound for Van Diemen's Land ...
+(VDL,) and will call at Gibraltar to take on a number of convicts to the same destination.” ("The Navy-Appointments," Morning Chronicle, London, 4 Feb.
 1851, p.
 7.)
+The barque sailed from Portsmouth, in Hampshire, on the 24th of February, for Gibraltar and Hobart Town. ("Shipping Intelligence-Received This Day," Morning Chronicle, London, 25 Feb.
+1851, p.
+3.)
+Alfred Shaw had remained in good health during his detention at Gibraltar, and his conduct was “good” although, at times, he was “indifferent."
+On the 8th of March, he was released from the 'Europa,' and he embarked on the 'Cornwall' destined for VDL.
+(UK, Prison Commission Records, 1770-1951)

-Alfred Shaw received his "Free Certificate" on the 21st of September 1852. ("Tasmania Australia Convict Court and Selected Records 1800-1899") On the 9th of March 1853, he left VDL, as a crewman aboard the brig "City of Sydney," and arrived at Portland Bay, Victoria, on the 11th inst.
+Alfred Shaw received his "Free Certificate" on the 21st of September 1852. ("Tasmania Australia Convict Court and Selected Records 1800-1899") On the 9th of March 1853, he embarked as a crewman on the 'City of Sydney' and arrived at Portland Bay, Victoria, on the 11th inst.

 Submitted by Researcher (17546) on 8 July 2024